TomerFi/switcher_webapi/.github/CONTRIBUTING.md

 :clap: First off, thank you for taking the time to contribute. :clap:

-> **Note**: This repository is a docker image wrapping a python Rest API around the
+> **Note**: This repository is a docker image wrapping a Python REST API server around the
 > `aioswitcher` pypi module.
 >
-> If your contribution is a more of a *core contribution*, please consider maybe
+> If your contribution is a more of a *core contribution*,</br>
-> it belongs to the integrating module and not the wrapping docker.
+> Please consider perhaps it belongs to the integrating module and not the wrapping docker.</br>
 > You can find the module repository [here](https://github.com/TomerFi/aioswitcher).

 Contributing is pretty straight-forward: